-APB Ethical Standard 4, paragraph 39 provides that, where it is expected that the total fees for both audit and non-audit services receivable from a non-listed audited entity and its subsidiaries audited by the audit firm will regularly exceed 10% of the annual fee income of the audit firm or the part of the firm by reference to which the audit engagement partner's profit share is calculated, but will not regularly exceed 15% the firm shall arrange an external independent quality control review of the audit engagement to be undertaken before the auditors' report is finalised.
+6 Section 4 of Part B of the FRC Ethical Standard, paragraph 4.44 provides in effect that, where it is expected that the total fees for both audit and non-audit services receivable from a non-listed audited entity, that is not a public interest entity, and its subsidiaries audited by the audit firm will regularly exceed 10% of the annual fee income of the audit firm or the part of the firm by reference to which the audit engagement partner's profit share is calculated, but will not regularly exceed 15% the firm shall arrange an external independent quality control review of the audit engagement to be undertaken before the auditors' report is finalised.
 Although an external independent quality control review is not required, nevertheless the audit engagement partner discloses the expectation that fees will amount to between 10% and 15% of the firm's annual fee income to the Ethics Partner and to those charged with governance of the audited entity.